go-nostr/nostr/VISION.md

 Enables users to copy their public key to their clipboard for sharing with others or for use in external applications.

+#### Get Connection

+Get Connection is a product function that establishes a secure client-relay WebSocket connection.
+This allows clients to communicate with the server in real-time and enables bi-directional data transfer.
+The connection is encrypted using industry-standard TLS protocols to ensure the security of the communication.
+Additionally, the connection can be configured to automatically reconnect in case of network disruptions or server downtime, ensuring a reliable connection.
+This feature is particularly useful for applications that require real-time updates or collaborative features, such as multiplayer games or collaborative editing tools.

 #### Get Internet Identifier

 Returns the internet identifier for a given name and optionally relays, if enabled.
 Supports NIP-05.